 From tennis to swimming, gymnastics to baseball, the Bulldogs won 19 national championships under Dooley.

-Dooley was an outstanding defensive back and captain of the 1953 team, a year in which he played in the College All-Star Game.
+Dooley was an outstanding defensive back and captain of the 1953 team, a year in which he also played in the College All-Star Game.
 He graduated from Auburn in 1954 with a degree in business management before serving in the Marine Corps for two years.

 In 1956, Dooley became an assistant coach at Auburn and was freshman coach at the school for three seasons before being named head coach of Georgia shortly after the end of the 1963 season, taking over a program in disarray after three straight losing years under Johnny Griffith.